 The 2021/22 financial year continued to provide challenges for the health board due to the COVID-19 pandemic with further waves of infection and pressures on the service to not only deal with the ongoing pandemic, but to also undertake the mass COVID-19 vaccination programme at the same time as attempting to recover from COVID through reducing the backlog of patients waiting for treatment for non-COVID illness.
-In recognition of the challenges faced and the increased costs incurred during the pandemic, the health board received specific additional COVID-19 revenue funding of £130.407m and additional capital funding of £7.038m, the details of which are disclosed in Note 3.1 to 3.3 of the accounts.
-The increased costs associated with the pandemic manifest themselves in notes 3.1 to 3.3 of the accounts, with note 4 reflecting reductions in income where services were reduced or could not be provided as a result of the pandemic.
+In recognition of the challenges faced and the increased costs incurred during the pandemic, the health board received specific additional COVID-19 revenue funding of £130.407m and additional capital funding of £7.038m, the details of which are disclosed in Note 34.2 of these accounts.
+The increased costs associated with the ongoing impact of and recovery from the pandemic manifest themselves in notes 3.1 to 3.3 of the accounts.
+Whilst the income shown in note 4 has increased during the year as services begin to return to normal, there remain areas where income is below pre-pandemic levels.